 Nursing Students “Meet the Sims" in a National Simulation Study

 What will nursing education look like in the future?
 Beginning this fall, The National Simulation Study (NSS) aims to find out.
 Researchers and volunteer participants spanning 10 different U.S. schools are familiarizing nursing students with SimMan, METIman, and Noelle with Newborn Hal; not actors but high-fidelity mannequins, with chests that rise and fall.
 Studies find that many nursing students prefer this to the traditional clinical experience of live patients.
-Just click on the Meet the Sims link to read more about why they appeal to faculty and students alike.
+Meet the Sims to read more about why they appeal to faculty and students alike.

 In Sim settings, nursing students make decisions and see the results without posing risk to a living person, as well as better predict how the patient will respond to care.
 The NSS study also revealed that Sim patients allow students to fully take on the role of a nurse, and that faculty like the option of role playing a doctor—or even a member of the patient’s family.

 If you’re in med/surg nursing jobs you may know why simulation training is catching on like this.
 Using a med/surg environment as a clinical training site is a challenge, as the number of nursing students the faculty supervise impede the ideal clinical experience; it’s much the same in pediatric units where more nursing students continue to receive Sim training to eliminate risk.
 With all its advantages, hospital employers predict that simulation training is here to stay.

 American Traveler Reports the Latest Healthcare Trends, Offers Superior R.N.
 Jobs